lucfra/RFHO/README.md

-The first two algorithms compute, with different procedures, the gradient of a validation error with respect to hyperparameters, while the last, based on Forward-HG, performs "real time" (i.e. at training time) hyperparameter updates:
+The first two algorithms compute, with different procedures, the gradient of a validation error with respect to hyperparameters, while the last, based on Forward-HG, performs "real time" (i.e. at training time) hyperparameter updates.

 ## Installation & Dependencies